($1,449) Cost of Moving From Minnesota to Illinois

 The best Minnesota to Illinois moving container companies

-Moving containers allow you to save money without having to go the full DIY route.
-While you’ll have to handle loading and unloading, the container company has you covered on transportation — they’ll pick up your pod in Minnesota and drop it off at your new home in Illinois.
+Moving containers allow you to cut costs without having to do everything yourself.
+You handle the loading and unloading, but the company takes care of the driving, picking up your container in Minnesota and delivering it to your new place in Illinois.

 The best Minnesota to Illinois moving truck rentals